 Welcome to my blog where I share my thoughts about food.
 Here is some information about me, so you know what kind of recipes and texts you’ll find on here.

-I’m Rebekka, 26 years old and from Germany.
+I’m Rebekka, 27 years old and from Germany.
 My last name is Küchler (Kuechler without umlaut).
 That’s why this blog is called kuechlein.
 It’s a minimization of my last name and at the same time it means “little cake” in German.
-I love cake, so it’s the perfect blog-title.
+I love cake, so it’s the perfect title for my blog.

-I turned my passion into profession: I´m a food technologist.
+I turned my passion into profession: I´m a food technologist and I work in product development.
 I like to do sports, to read good books, to play the piano, to listen to music, to explore new places, to take photographs, to be outside, to write, to meet my friends, to meet new people, to go out, to stay at home.
 I like to roam through supermarkets in foreign countries, tos troll through cities in the evening, I like summer rain and summer nights, I like cosy winter days, I like little arthouse cinemas, I like cozy Sundays, I like cheery evenings with friends, I like hikes and animal documentaries.

 And I love food.